-FRS accepts used oil from marine, petroleum, environmental and industrial sources.
-Oil is refined into usable fuel by physical, mechanical and chemical means and subsequently stored in a designated section managed FRS.
-Wastewaters are then transferred to ACE to be treated by various techniques including gravity separation to meet the City of Lakeland discharge permit standards and discharged.
+FRS accepts petroleum contaminated industrial wastewater and used oil from marine, petroleum, environmental and industrial sources.
+Oil is separated from oily wastewater by physical, mechanical and chemical means and subsequently processed at a designated section of the Aqua Clean facility.
+Wastewaters are then treated by various techniques including gravity separation, heat treatment, and chemical batch treatment to meet the City of Lakeland discharge permit standards and discharged to the used oil area and consist of 3 storage tanks and 2 treatment tanks with a total oil storage capacity of 102,200 gallons.
+Tanks designated wastewater storage tanks compromise a total volume of approximately 1,552,000 gallons.

 There is no long-term storage of material at FRS.
 As a recycler of used oil it is the policy of FRS to separate this material as quickly as possible, refine it, and market it for use as fuel.
-Wastewater is also treated and once the effluent can be shown to meet the requirements of the discharged permit it is discharged to the City of Lakeland.
+Wastewater is also treated as soon as can be feasibly scheduled and once the effluent can be shown to meet the requirements of the discharged permit it is discharged to the City of Lakeland.
 A small stock of treatment chemicals is kept on hand to meet ongoing treatment needs.